SumiSastri/dev-blogs/docs/browser-engines/part5-browsers-rendering-engine.md

 ## CSS and the CSSOM - painting

-The browser engine also deconstructs the CSS (cascading-style-sheets)  code written and transforms it into a data-model that is an object which computers can read.
+The browser engine also deconstructs the CSS (Cascading Style Sheets) code written and transforms it into a data-model that is an object which computers can read.
 This structure is called the CSS Object Model, or the CSS-OM.

 The layout of the page, all the font styles, colours and relative placement of the elements are painted on to the page structure.